 If you’re being pressured by your colleagues to take on superfluous exercises like this, consider having a serious discussion with them about the value, if any, that this adds to student attainment.
 Marking overload in particular is a common concern amongst teachers, but it doesn’t have to be this way!

 While your colleagues plan for the week ahead, they’ll be using their planner or diary.
 An effective way to support teachers and reduce job-related stress is to include stress-related pages in their staff planners, along with school-specific pedagogy.
 Consider a customised staff planner that works around your school day, so everyone can have this information handy.
-If you want to view examples of what you could include, you can view our online library of page ideas here.
+If you want to view examples of what you could include, you can view library of page ideas by requesting your free sample and information pack.

 Finally, if things are getting really difficult, don’t feel bad about reaching out and getting professional help.
 It’s normal for all of us to need help sometimes.
 You can also speak to Mind, the mental health charity, for information and help on a range of topics.